Ring-a-round the Rosie, a pocketful of posies. Grass burs are little evil posies. Spiritual warfare comes in all shapes, sizes, colors, and textures.

 Not.
 On.
 My.
 Watch.

 Bouquets are usually displayed in vases.
 Not my posies.
-Once carefully gathered they’re pitched into an empty feed sack for a one-way trip to the dump.
-They live in darkness.
+Once carefully gathered, I pitch the little evils into an empty feed sack for a one-way trip to the dump where they live in darkness.
 Discarded.
 Alone.
 Removed.
 Buried in a heap of trash.
 Posies in a putrid garden.

 Quite fitting, don’t you think?
 That sweet thought brings another smile.